Mbed-TLS/mbedtls/docs/getting_started.md

 ```
 The provided makefiles pass options to the compiler that assume a GCC-like command line syntax.
 To use a different compiler, you may need to pass different values for `CFLAGS`, `WARNINGS_CFLAGS` and `LDFLAGS`.

-To run the unit tests on the host machine, run `make test` from the build directory.
-If you are cross-compiling, copy the test executable and the associated datax-file from the `tests` directory to the target machine.
+To build and run the unit tests on the host machine, run `make test` from the top-level directory.
+If cross-compiling, copy the `test_*` executable(s) and the associated `.datax` file(s) from the `tests` directory to the target machine.

 ### Using the Mbed TLS library